Role of Stress

 1. Recognise the triggers.

-2. Relaxation (see last section).
+2. Relaxation (see our Rest and Relaxation section).
 De-clutter your mind with pleasant words or thoughts.

 3. Accepting and changing.
 Ensure that you have a quality of life by taking control; learn to change what you can and accept what you cannot.
 You cannot change the fact that you have ME/CFS but you can change how you think and live in order to manage it.